kafkorama/kafkorama-fanout-1-million-clients-benchmark/vertical-scaling/01-125k-clients/README.md

 chmod a+x setup.sh && ./setup.sh <license-key>
 ```

+> Before starting configure the kafkorama gateway to connect to the confluent kafka cluster.
+Update the `kafkorama-gateway/addons/kafka/consumer.properties` & `kafkorama-gateway/addons/kafka/producer.properties` file with the credentials provided by confluent.

 To run the gateway run the following command on each gateway machine
 ```bash
 cd /home/admin/kafkorama-fanout-1-million-clients-benchmark/vertical-scaling/01-125k-clients/configs/gateway/kafkorama-gateway
 ./start-kafkorama-gateway.sh
 ```

-Before starting configure the kafkorama gateway to connect to the confluent kafka cluster.
-Update the `kafkorama-gateway/addons/kafka/consumer.properties` & producer.properties file with the credentials provided by confluent.

 ## Clients setup